1st DUI Offense in Newport Beach

 A DUI arrest can be a terrifying experience for anyone.
 If you are accused of violating CA Vehicle Code Section 23152, you could be ordered to serve a jail sentence, have your license suspended, and suffer several other penalties.
 Those convicted can have trouble obtaining employment and the mark on their criminal record can result in several other missed opportunities throughout there life, but there is hope.

-At MacGregor & Collins, LLP, we have over 40 years of experience assisting those facing charges in California.
+At the Law Offices of Randy Collins, we have over 65 years of combined experience assisting those facing charges in California.
 Our Orange County DUI attorneys can help you understand the California 23152 violation penalties that you are faced with and provide you with information to help guide you through the process, regardless of whether or not you retain our services.
 Contact us today to take advantage of a free consultation.

 Important Information about 1st Offenses